lzrmihnea/lzrmihnea.github.io/_drafts/2017-06-16-36-craft-essays-chuck-palahniuk.md

 ___
 # 2. Character design

-2.1 Build a list of interesting facts about your character that you could later evoke
+2.1.
+Build a list of interesting facts about your character that you could later evoke.

 2.2.
-Present a character’s flaws
+Present a character’s flaws.

 2.3.
 Money alone is boring, abstract shit
 - Make money equivalent to a character’s dreams and priorities.

 2.4.
-A character with nothing left to lose can reveal his deepest desire
+A character with nothing left to lose can reveal his deepest desire.

 2.5.
 Fast way to create tension?
 Hold a character underwater.

 2.6.
-Look for everyday lies which people try double-hard to conceal
+Look for everyday lies which people try double-hard to conceal.

 ___
 # 3. Scene setup

 3.1.
 Hiding or burying a gun
-- Use objects as memory cues which can later be evoked and used to move the story further.
+- Use objects, motifs, memories, topics, anything which can later be evoked and used to move the story further.
+- Like holding your breath in "Guts" or waking up as another person in "Fight Club".
-- An insincere promise is a lie is a gun (it’s artificial and manipulative, but it might save you when stuck in a corner)
+- An insincere promise is a lie is a gun (it’s artificial and manipulative, but it might save you when stuck in a corner).

 > If you put an object on a page, use it!

 3.2.
-Bring the listener to any realization a paragraph before the narrator states the fact
+Bring the listener to any realization a paragraph before the narrator states the fact.

 3.3.
-A limited number of physical details make up my reality – a smell, a texture, a sound, a nervous tick
+A limited number of physical details make up my reality:

+- a smell, a texture, a sound, a nervous tick.

 3.4.
 What earlier setups will this scene pay off ?
-Know the purpose of each scene or chapter before writing it
+Know the purpose of each scene or chapter before writing it:
  - Ask yourself clearly what earlier questions will this scene answer, and what larger questions will this scene raise.
  - You don’t have to know every plot point before you begin writing.

 3.5.
-If stuck, read an earlier scene, looking for "buried guns"
+If stuck, read an earlier scene, looking for "buried guns".

 ___
 # 4. Language